-This chapter provides information to KCDBG grantees on amendments to project activities and/or budgets.
+This chapter provides information to CDBG-DR subrecipients on amendments to project activities and/or budgets.
 It will define what is considered an amendment and the process for amending a project.
-This chapter also discusses the technical assistance and monitoring aspects of the program both in terms of what DLG does as well as grantee responsibilities.
+This chapter also discusses the technical assistance and monitoring aspects of the program both in terms of what DLG does as well as subrecipient responsibilities.